Ennio De Giorgi

-Ennio De Giorgi (8 February 1928 – 25 October 1996), a member of the House of Giorgi, was an Italian mathematician who worked on partial differential equations and the foundations of mathematics.
+Ennio De Giorgi (8 February 1928 – 25 October 1996) was an Italian mathematician who worked on partial differential equations and the foundations of mathematics.

 Mathematical work

-De Giorgi's first work was in geometric measure theory, on the topic of the sets of finite perimeters which he called in 1958 as Caccioppoli sets, after his mentor and friend.
-His definition applied some important analytic tools and the De Giorgi's theorem for the sets established a new tool for set theory as well as his own works.
+De Giorgi's first work was in geometric measure theory, on the topic of the sets of finite perimeters which he called in 1958 Caccioppoli sets, after his mentor and friend.
+His definition applied some important analytic tools and De Giorgi's theorem for the sets established a new tool for set theory as well as his own works.
 This achievement not only brought Ennio immediate recognition but displayed his ability to attack problems using completely new and effective methods which, though conceived before, can be used with greater precision as shown in his research works.